ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 #### How It Works

-The EV3 motor port's phase pins (White/Black) output 5V PWM signals that drive a relay coil:
+The EV3 motor port's phase pins (White/Black) output 9V signals that drive a relay coil:

 1. **Motor Port Output**: EV3 sends 9V PWM on pins 1 (White) and 2 (Black)
 2. **Relay Coil**: These signals drive a 9V relay coil